 Petrol Diesel Price Today Know The Price Of Oil In Your City – Petrol-Diesel Price Today

-Government oil companies have released the price of petrol and diesel for Friday.
-Petrol and diesel prices remained stable today, July 9, 2021, after two consecutive days of hike.
+Petrol and diesel prices have increased today on July 10, 2021.
+The price of petrol has increased by 35 paise per liter and that of diesel by 26 paise per liter.

 New Delhi.
-Government oil companies have released the price of petrol and diesel for Friday.
-Petrol and diesel prices remained stable today, July 9, 2021, after two consecutive days of hike.
-Today oil companies have not increased the price.
-Petrol is selling at Rs 100.56 per liter and diesel at Rs 89.62 per liter in Delhi after fuel prices remained stable.
-Earlier on Thursday, state-run petroleum companies had increased the price of petrol by 35 paise per liter while diesel by 9 paise.
+Government oil companies have released the price of petrol and diesel for Saturday.
+Petrol and diesel prices have increased today on July 10, 2021.
+The price of petrol has increased by 35 paise per liter and that of diesel by 26 paise per liter.
+A day before this, the prices of petrol and diesel in the country did not increase on Friday.
+Petrol is being sold at Rs 100.91 per liter in the country’s capital Delhi today.
+At the same time, diesel is being sold at Rs 89.88 per liter.
 With this increase in the prices of fuels, their prices have reached a new high.

 Know the latest prices of metros